garrandall/popular-music-data/tracks/don-t-cry-for-me-argentina-festival.md

 What's do Buenos Aires?, aha,
 I wanna say I'm just a little stuck on you, you'll be on me too.
 I'm just a little stock on you (bis 4)
-I'm just a little stock on youuuu.
+I'm just a little stock on you.
 (Music break 3)
 It's seem crazy that you must belive,
 It's nothing calculated, nothing planned